 Star Trek: Provenance of Shadows: Review, Themes, Analysis and Thoughts on the Original Timeline

 One of the main topics of this book is the relationships McCoy has with women.
 At the time of “The City on the Edge of Forever,” Tonia Barrows and McCoy had been dating for 5 months.
 This is where the book picks up on their relationship and it becomes clear quickly that it is failing.
 For starters, she switched to the science track likely not only for career advancement but also to be closer to Bones, yet her inner monologue points out the distance McCoy has kept her at.
 She had hoped to see him as soon as possible and essentially admits to him that she is in love with him and…he doesn’t answer back with a similar proclamation.
 He tried to cover the slip as a result of fatigue from his cordrazone overdose, but the seed of doubt was planted, and he mentally confirms what we suspected.
 He starts to put her on the back burner more and more after Deneva and the Guardian of Forever incidents.
 It was the start of the eventual first fallout between them, which was too bad because McCoy genuinely enjoyed his time with Tonia and was partially blindsided by her transfer off the ship, namely because of concern over Kirk, but wasn’t also putting forth a full effort into the relationship because he felt he was too old for her.
-Which as we will find out is just an excuse and he admits he wished he was more honest with her, but he did desire to not hurt her, which he does anyway (irony, for he a doctor) and knew he intentionally ruined the relationship.
+Which as we will find out is just an excuse and he admits he wished he was more honest with her.
+He did desire to not hurt her, which he does anyway (which is ironic, for he is a doctor but when it comes to issues of the heart he has a severe lack of ability) and knew he intentionally ruined the relationship.
 Bones would not even contact Tonia at all during her three years aboard her transfer despite her telling him before she left.
 He knew, but choice not to.

 It was Natira that gave Bones some new perspectives on his relationships with women.
 Natira’s infatuation with Bones is fast and aggressive, and that causes Bones to realize he never gets too deep with the women of the past, like Nancy Carter.
 He doesn’t try to know them well enough to love them, and that is essentially the reason he accepts Natira’s marriage.
 It is fast paced and will ensure that he is no longer lonely, which he admits to her, but it won’t allow anyone to get to know him.
 Plus, he would abandon her in his death and no longer have to worry about being abandoned, a theme that reaches a crescendo at the book’s conclusion.
 And once the Oracle reveals the back room and the cure to McCoy’s disease is found, he abandons Natira, which he knew he would do no matter what happened after the Oracle’s reveal.
 He didn’t have to but…it’s his modus operandum.
 Even his final goodbye attempts to abandon his feelings for her, by writing “I will never forget you.”
 So impersonal, so generic.
 That coupled with the fact he is lonely as admitted to Natira by him and we clearly have an example of a surface deep attraction at best.
 That would be perfect for McCoy at that time, because he would be able to easily remove himself, which is exactly what he does.
 Little emotional attachment would be involved.